I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Medical

-The hospitals and clinics here are some of the best in the whole country.
-If you’re ever in need of a specialist or something more simple like dental work, you will easily find your solution in Mexico City.
-Plus, there are various small private clinics to big modern hospitals, so you can find something in your price range if you don’t have insurance.
+The hospitals and clinics here are some of the best in the country.
+Whether you need a specialist or something more simple like dental work, you will easily find your solution in Mexico City.
+Plus, there are various small private clinics and big modern hospitals, so if you don’t have insurance, you can find something in your price range.

-If you don’t speak Spanish, you can find an English speaking hospital from one of the Joint Commission International-accredited hospitals.
+If you don’t speak Spanish, you can find an English-speaking hospital in one of the Joint Commission International-accredited hospitals.

 Lifestyle